Tinkerforge/doc/en/source/Hardware/Bricks/ESP32_Ethernet_Brick.rst

 After a short while the blue status LED will blink slowly.
 The Brick is now operational.

 The Brick can be accessed by LAN or WIFI.
-Both can be used simultaneously.
-The USB connector is only used as power source and to bring the Brick in factory condition.
+Both can be used simultaneously. he USB connector is only used as power source and to perform a factory reset on the Brick.

 By default the Brick uses automatic IP addresses (DHCP) for its LAN connection.
 Simply connect the Brick with a LAN cable.
 The orange LED at the LAN jack should start blinking and the Brick should be accessible by ``http://[Hostname]`` (e.g. ``http://esp32-ABC``) in your browser.
-The individual hostname (e.g. ``esp32-ABC``) is noted at the WIFI login credential sticker on the bottom of the Brick.
+The individual hostname (e.g. ``esp32-ABC``) is noted on the WIFI credential sticker on the bottom of the Brick.

 .. image:: /Images/Bricks/brick_esp32_ethernet_label_200.jpg